 High School Head

-We still have a few places available for 2019.
+We still have a few places available for 2019 (Grade 8-12).
 Please contact our Admissions Team to make an appointment to come through and visit the school.
-We look forward to meeting you and giving you a glimpse of how we guide our pupils through this most important transitional period readying them for the challenges of life.
+We look forward to showing you around this incredible school that consistently produces children who not only excel in the classroom, on the stage or on the sports field but in life as well.

 While we do have Open Mornings every Tuesday at 09:00, we’re always available to meet with parents who aren’t able to make the Open Mornings.